DreamShibei/ChineseMusicGenerator/README.md

 # ChineseMusicGenerator
-A Chinese music generator based on NLP
+A Chinese music generator based on NLP.<br/>
 We use bert and magenta to create Chinese music with certain emotion.
 We now have successfully generate erhu, suona and yangqin music with emtions like happiness, sadness, anger and peace.
 Welcome you to add new ideas to our projects!